 Figure 4: Horizontal Gridlines editing options

 These options are explained below as they are marked in Figure 4, above:

-- No Gridlines: This option is used to remove the Gridlines from the chart, as shown in Figure 5.
+This option is used to remove gridlines from the chart, as shown in Figure 5, below.

 Figure 5: Chart with no Gridlines

-- Major Gridlines: This Option turns only the Major Gridlines on as shown in Figure 6.
+This option enables only the Major Gridlines, as shown in Figure 6, below.

 Figure 6: Chart with only Major (Horizontal) Gridlines

-- Minor Gridlines: Used to show only Minor Gridlines as shown in Figure 7.
+Used to show only Minor Gridlines, as shown in Figure 7, below.

 Figure 7: Chart with only Minor (Horizontal) Gridlines